 Driver and Voice Coil

 The driver is the actual speaker component responsible for producing sound in a subwoofer.
-It’s made up of several key components, including the diaphragm, magnet, and voice coil.
-The diaphragm is a cone-shaped membrane, typically made from paper, plastic, or metal, that moves back and forth to produce sound waves.
+It is made up of several key components, including the diaphragm, magnet, and voice coil.
+The diaphragm is a cone-shaped membrane, usually made from paper, plastic, or metal, that moves back and forth to produce sound waves.

-The voice coil is a wire coil mounted to the back of external amplifier behind the diaphragm.
+The voice coil is a wire coil mounted behind the diaphragm and connected to an external amplifier.
 When an electric current from the amplifier passes through the voice coil, it creates a magnetic field that interacts with the permanent magnet, causing the diaphragm to move and produce sound.

 Suspension